BasThomas/syllable-counter-swift/README.md

 Xcode 8.0 or greater.
 Uses Swift 3.0.

 ## Installation
 There's no sample project here.
 No CocoaPods integration needed.
-Just follow these steps:
+Just do the following:
  1. Copy `SyllableCounter.swift` into your Xcode project.
- 2. Add `SyllableCounter-Exceptions.txt` into your `Assets.xcassets` bundle as a data asset.
-Name the asset `SyllableCounter-Exceptions`.

 ## How to use
 SyllableCounter uses a shared instance that is initialized on first use.